-The Reconsideration Process: How to File a Request for Reconsideration in Response to a Notice of Determination or Denial Letter
+The Reconsideration Process: How to File a Request for Reconsideration in Response to a Notice of Disapproved Claim or Denial Letter

-What do you do when you’ve received a denial letter titled a Notice of Determination?
-First and foremost, you only have sixty (60) days to file your appeal.
+What do you do when you’ve received a Notice of Disapproved Claim from the Social Security Administration?
+First and foremost, you only have sixty (60) days to appeal the denial of your Social Security Disability claim.
 So you must be sure to file the appeal within this time to make sure it is on time.

 Reconsideration: Reconsideration is the required first step in the appeal process in Florida when you are unhappy with the initial decision.

 Reconsideration involves a thorough reexamination of all evidence on record.
 The person reviewing the case will make the reconsideration determination based on all of this evidence.
 He or she must have had no involvement in the initial determination.

 A claimant to any initial decision who can show in writing that his or her benefit rights were incorrectly decided in the initial determination may request a reconsideration.
 The claimant, an authorized appointed representative (such as an attorney), or a representative payee can make the request for appeal on behalf of the claimant.

 Any writing or timely submission of additional evidence by the claimant, his or her representative payee or his or her authorized representative after receipt of a notice of initial determination which clearly indicates disagreement with the initial determination constitutes a request for reconsideration.
 A request for reconsideration can be expressed or implied, but it must be in writing.
 An oral inquiry, such as a phone call to the Social Security Field Office, or request for forms is not a valid request for reconsideration and does not protect a request for appeal.
 The field office must receive a written request for appeal.
 A writing is the receipt of any documentation, including a letter, facsimile, or submission of additional evidence which clearly indicates or implies the claimant’s disagreement with the initial determination.